 The below sections outline some elements to think about and assess when creating an inclusive play space.
 This isn’t a rulebook, you or the play space designer may choose to emphasise one aspect over another and create strategies of your own that will best suit the needs of the users.

-Involve the community to understand their needs and create a play space that suits them.
-Ensure you select a site and location that is suitable for the play space required.
+Involve the community to understand their needs and create a play space that suits them, ensuring you select a site and location that is suitable.
 Remember to keep stakeholders updated, get them involved in the launch and any events taking place at the play site.Planning & Preparation

 Improve accessibility and inclusion through the placement of play equipment and other features on the play space.
 Consider the purpose of perimeters and boundaries for the specific location before deciding what is required.
 Think about using plants to soften the look and feel of the play space, help define the zones, create shade and add play value.Layout